Today’s Sociology: Partisan Advocacy for ‘Woke’ Causes.

 Professor Violated the Woke Tenet of ‘Positionality’ by not Checking Her Privilege.

-An interesting bullying episode occurred when the (politically liberal) white sociologist Alice Goffman had the audacity to conduct a field study in a black community.
+A notable bullying episode occurred when the (politically liberal) white sociologist Alice Goffman conducted a field study in a black community.
 An anonymous accuser sent an email to hundreds of sociologists alerting them at this white woman had violated the woke tenet of ‘positionality’ by not checking her privilege.
 Only victims have true insight into other victims.
 They alone are equipped to do meaningful research in those areas.

-The severe rebukes to these good-faith scholars serves to enforce woke orthodoxy, stifles research and intimidate potential transgressors.
+The severe rebukes to these good-faith scholars serves to enforce woke orthodoxy, stifle research and intimidate potential transgressors.

 Punished for Having the Wrong Facial Expression

-While exhibiting the narcissistic or ‘white mans’ gaze are established transgressions in academia, having the wrong facial expression is now a punishable offence.
-In her Boston University sociology class, the distinguished social theorist Liah Greenfeld was reported to university authorities by students who thought the expression on her face indicated that she did not approve of LGBT.
-BU encouraged students to report anonymously on their classmates and professors.
-For a semester, the dean and the chairman of the sociology department sat in on every class and watched her face.
+While exhibiting the narcissistic or ‘white mans’ gaze are established transgressions on woke campuses, having the wrong facial expression is now a punishable offence.
+In her Boston University sociology class, the path-breaking social theorist Liah Greenfeld was reported to university authorities by students who thought that her facial expression indicated that she did not approve of LGBT.
+The BU administration encouraged students to report anonymously on their classmates and professors.
+For a semester, the Dean and chairman of the sociology department sat in on every class and watched her face.
 One would think they’d have something better to do.

 The Classroom as a Forum for Indoctrinating Students

-The teaching of sociology is all too often left-wing politics and indoctrination under the guise of objective science.
+Sociology pedagogy is all too often political advocacy under the guise of objective science.
 Students are presented complex issues only through the lens of woke activism, oppressor and victim, and dogmatism.
-Pseudoscientific studies about racial microaggressions and ferreting out racism in the subconscious of white people are mainstays.
+Pseudoscientific theories such as microaggressions and ferreting out racism in the subconscious of white people are mainstays.

 The Classroom as a Space of Counter-Hegemony

-The sociology classroom has been described as a safe space, “a space of counter-hegemony” and a site where “knowledge can be reclaimed as a tool for liberation rather than exclusion”.
-Non one should feel comfortable.
+The sociology classroom serves as a safe space, “a space of counter-hegemony” and a site where “knowledge can be reclaimed as a tool for liberation rather than exclusion”.
+No one should feel uncomfortable.
 To illustrate, a white male professor nervous about teaching a class on race and ethnicity sought advice on Reddit as to how to approach the ‘challenges of positionality’ and be “mindful of the dynamics of power and privilege while ensuring the class remains a rigorous, critically engaged space”.
-Responders emphasized the need for a safe space and to avoid speaking from a white person’s point of view.
-“Don’t come across as too personally ashamed or apologetic when discussing these things”.
+The Reddit responders emphasized the need for a safe space and to avoid speaking from a white person’s point of view: “Don’t come across as too personally ashamed or apologetic when discussing these things”.
 This woke nonsense is not knowledge.
 It is more like therapy and doomed to fail as an educational venture.

-Conservative views are largely ignored.
+In the classroom, conservative views are largely ignored.
 When they are given a hearing they are presented weakly or misrepresented to ensure their immediate dismissal.
 Students who challenge orthodox claims have been shouted down or shamed merely for expressing opinions that do not align with the dominant views.
-A pernicious groupthink (encompassing belief in their moral superiority and being on the right side of history, stereotyping of out-groups, etc.) closes off the possibility of rich debates on the interplay of social, economic and cultural factors.
+A pernicious groupthink (encompassing belief in their moral superiority and being on the right side of history, stereotyping of out-groups, etc.) closes off the possibility of rich debates on the interplay of social, economic and cultural forces.

 Redditor user Bourgeoisetrashlord explains how she distanced herself from her old friends when she started studying sociology: